 Facelift, professionally known as rhytidectomy, is a type of cosmetic surgery done to make your face look more youthful.
-By removing excess skin from your face, it helps to re-create a more youthful look.
+Removing excess skin from your face helps to re-create a more youthful look.
 Rhytidectomy can remove the creases around the nose and mouth and hanging skin and fat under the neck and chin.
 It can also tighten the loose, hanging skin around your jawline, referred to as jowls.
 A facelift can also tighten your subcutaneous tissues, and your surgeon can combine it with surgery to enhance the eyelids, brows, cheeks, and forehead.
 In 2016 in the United States, about 107,000 women and 14,000 men had rhytidectomy.
 It was among the most popular cosmetic surgeries done that year and each year since.

 Good candidates for rhytidectomy include individuals who:

 • Don’t smoke.

 • Don’t have medical conditions that can hinder recovery from surgery or wound healing.

 • Have realistic expectations of what the results from the procedure will be.